-Tennessee is a state in America's Southeast that attracts many active adults over 55 for its low cost of living and easy lifestyle.
-Tennessee offers a variety of the best retirement towns, from livable cities like Nashville to lake towns like Paris.
+Tennessee is a state in America's Southeast that attracts many active adults over 55 for its low cost of living and easy lifestyle; therefore, there are many best places to retire in Tennessee, from livable cities like Nashville to lake towns like Paris.
 The Great Smoky and Cumberland Mountains and many rivers including the Mississippi offer exceptional scenery and recreation opportunities.
 This site will acquaint you with some basic facts about what it's like to retire in Tennessee population was 6.8 million in 2019, with 16.7% of the population 65 or over (about the same as the U.S. %).
 Updated July 2021.

 Countryside near Crossville TN